conduktor/conduktor-docs/docs/platform/data-masking/index.md

 ## Overview

-The Conduktor Platform enables you to meet compliance regulations and obfuscate personal and sensitive data.
+Conduktor Platform enables you to meet compliance regulations and obfuscate personal and sensitive data.
 As a Platform administrator, you must create policies to secure and govern such data within Conduktor.

 Policies will be actioned and applied when:
 * Consuming Kafka messages in the Console